Right of access

 Read what you can do if the organisation does not respond or does not respond in time

-Copy of your data
+Overview of your personal data

 Information about the use of your personal data